julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 Balkan women would steep Red Raspberry leaves during early spring, carrying the infusion to fields to ensure strength and ancestral favor.

-Some plants highlighted here — such as yarrow — are covered in broader healing context in **[Witchy Herbs for Healing: Ancient Plant Magic for Body and Spirit](/witchy-herbs-for-healing/)**.
+Some plants highlighted here — such as yarrow — are covered in broader healing context in **[Healing Herbs: Plant Magic for Body and Spirit](/witchy-herbs-for-healing/)**.

 ---